 Encounter procedure: Peer A, the initiator, sends to a randomly selected peer B its chunk-bitmap (0 for missing, 1 for present chunks) and an optional list of specially wanted chunks.
 A transfer rate (interpreted as upper bound) can be specified as well.
 Peer B answers with its own bitmap and, optionally, its list of "recommended" chunks and its opinion on the maximal transfer rate.
 Peer A then sends its decision on the chunk to be downloaded, and B starts to upload that chunk.
-After a succesful download, peer A selects another random peer, and the process continues.
+After a successful download, peer A can either repeat the above procedure to get the next chunk, or select another random peer.
+The PAN-NET client can run several independent downloading processes in parallel.

-Upload restrictions: Several simultaneously active upload processes are allowed.
-However, their number is bounded by a system parameter.
+Upload restrictions: Even when only one download process is running per peer, several simultaneously active upload processes are allowed.
+Their number is however bounded by a system parameter.